poulamisganguly/ECDNA-DYNAMICS/README.md

 1. Clone the repo:
 	`git clone https://github.com/poulamisganguly/ECDNA-DYNAMICS.git`

+2. Switch to the biasedDoubling branch git checkout biasedDoubling

 2. Navigate to the `src` directory

 3. Run `make`, specifying the path to `g++` if necessary